jaskho/jquery-forms-controller/README.md

 1. FormsController - Light-weight, modular application framework, implemented as a jQuery plugin

-2. Validation module - Flexible input validation framework, implemented as a jQuery plugin
+2. Validation module - Flexible input validation and feedback framework, implemented as a jQuery plugin

 3. FlowTabs widget - jQuery widget for implementing a multi-step process via a tabbed display

-Each component can be used independently of the others.
-In combination, they allow for the implementation of a complex form as a managed sequence, wizard-style process, using a tabs metaphor to provide user feedback and orientation.
+Together, these allow a complex form to be presented as a managed sequence, wizard-style process, using a tabs metaphor to provide user feedback and orientation.

+The FormsController framework implements a pluggable architecture.
+The Validation and FlowTabs components are FormsController plugins, and thus are dependent upon FormsController.
+However, decoupling one or both into standalone jQuery plugins would be relatively trivial.

 # Form Controller jQuery Plugin